 Do pin and share this upcycled pallet creation to inspire other to give DIY a try.
 It sure can be fun!

 Up next, I’m going to begin working through this haul I picked up from our city cleanup from ONE PERSON’S YARD.
-Stay tuned to see what I work on first.
+See my first makeover HERE.